kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

 and `sleep` share the same process group. `ps` is marked with `+` which means "is in the foreground process group".

-Note that the term "job" is bash-specific; tty doesn't doesn't know about it.
+Note that the term "job" is a bash-specific term; tty doesn't know about it.

 We will discuss sessions and process groups in more detail later.
-This brief introduction should be enough however to understand tty settings that we will discuss soon.
+That brief introduction should be enough however to understand tty settings that we will discuss soon.

-## Features we can control using stty
+## Features configurable by stty

-In Part 1 we've already discovered existence of tty and observed some of it's features.
+In Part 1 we've already discovered the existence of tty and observed some of it's features.
 Now let's recall what we've seen and let's build on top of that
 knowledge: